 Once you understand the fundamental rules and regulations of the game of hockey, you’ll really begin to enjoy it.

 Each game lasts sixty minutes and is divided into three periods of twenty minutes each.
-If the game is tied at the end of sixty minutes, a five minute “sudden death” overtime period will be played, with the team scoring first being declared the winner.
+If the game is tied at the end of sixty minutes, a seven minute “sudden death” overtime period will be played, with the team scoring first being declared the winner.
+The first three minutes are played four-on-four and the final four minutes are played three-on-three.
 If the score is still tied, a shootout will take place.
 During the playoffs the game continues until a winner is determined.

-During the regular season, a regulation win is worth two points in the NHL standings.
-Both teams receive one point if the game reaches overtime, and a victory in overtime is worth an additional one point in the NHL standings.
+During the regular season, a regulation win is worth two points in the AHL standings.
+Both teams receive one point if the game reaches overtime, and a victory in overtime is worth an additional one point in the AHL standings.